tardate/LittleCodingKata/ruby/assembly-planning-problem/README.md

-# #xxx The Keyboard Assembly Problem
+# #342 The Keyboard Assembly Problem

 Using ruby to solve the keyboard assembly problem; cassidoo's interview question of the week (2025-07-21).
 Reminds me of my under-grad days learning production scheduling (SPT, EDD etc).